kainaturooj/Free-Claud-Code-Set_Up/readme.md

 ### Another and suitable way to do this.
-1.
+1.Run this on nrmal powershell
 ```powershell
 code .
 ```
 2.Find the .claude-code-router folder.

 3.Make a file "config.json" inside that folder.

-4.Copy the config.json code and paste in the file "config.json>"
+4.Copy the config.json code and paste in the file "config.json"

 ## 6. Configure Your Environment Variable (API Key)

 Run PowerShell as Administrator:  (not necessary)